 - Include protein with every meal and snack.
 Protein helps blood sugar levels

 - Try not to go longer than 3 hours without eating.
 This helps to prevent low blood sugar (low energy) and overeating later in the day.

 - Read food labels and avoid added and artificial sugar. (cane sugar, brown rice syrup, beet syrup, honey, molasses, sucralose, fructose, etc.)

 - Always try to make sure you have enough food in your fridge to get you through the next day.

-- Consume no more than 2 servings of fruit and/or grains per day at separate times, and combine with a protein.
+- Consume no more than 1 serving of fruit and grains per day at separate times and combine with a protein.

 - Hydration is imperative.
 Drink ½ of your body weight in ounces of water everyday.

 Variety is key!
 This will give your body a wider assortment of nutrients, prevent boredom, and possible food sensitivities.
 Take note of any foods that you are eating every day and begin to rotate them with other healthy options.

 Simple sugar consumption causes a spike in blood sugar followed by a crash.
 This leaves us feeling even hungrier than we were before.
 We may even be more likely to continue eating until we can find something to make us full.
 Yikes!
 This means refined sugar, natural sweeteners, or artificial sweeteners.
 It is imperative to become aware of how much sugar you are consuming.